What You Need to Know About Dental Laboratory Technician

 - Fabricate, alter, or repair dental devices, such as dentures, crowns, bridges, inlays, or appliances for straightening teeth.

-Skills Needed to be a Dental Laboratory Technician
+What Skills Do You Need to Work as a Dental Laboratory Technician?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.